codingjerk/deadbot/README.md

-# DeadBot
+# deadbot

+**Since livecoding.tv is no longer exist, bot is deprecated**

-DeadBot is extension-based multiservice (with Livecoding.tv support) chat bot.
+deadbot is extension-based multiservice (with Livecoding.tv support) chat bot.

 ## Dependencies